 Updated: April 2026

 By Françoise Pollard, Realtor®, and Keith Goldson, Broker, Keith & Françoise Real Estate Team, eXp Realty Brokerage.
-We work buyers across the Niagara corridor and help GTA homeowners understand which community best matches their financial goals./em>
+We work buyers across the full Niagara corridor and help GTA homeowners identify which community best matches their financial goals, with a particular focus on the GTA-to-Niagara relocation.

 Welland and Thorold are the most affordable markets in the Niagara corridor.
-Welland’s MLS® HPI benchmark was $490,300 in February 2026, nearly $450,000 below the GTA.
-Thorold sits between St. Catharines and Welland geographically and in price.
+Welland’s MLS® HPI benchmark consistently runs roughly 45 to 50 percent below the GTA composite benchmark, the largest spread available anywhere in the region.
+Thorold sits between St Catharines and Welland geographically and on price.
 For GTA homeowners whose primary goal is eliminating their mortgage, these two communities make the math work.
 No other Niagara market delivers that outcome as clearly.

 The Case for Welland and Thorold